rambabu-patidar/content/files/en-us/learn/javascript/building_blocks/functions/index.md

 ```js
 textBox.addEventListener('keydown', (event) => console.log(`You pressed "${event.key}".`));
 ```
+> **Note:** When omitting curly brackets also remove the semicolon of that line.
+Otherwise it may cause  error something like : Uncaught SyntaxError: missing ) after argument list.
 If the function only takes one parameter, you can also omit the brackets around the parameter:

 ```js